IsayIsee/routeros_hotspot_generator/README.md

  * Set the IP, User and Password of your RouterBoard admin account
  * Set the Hotspot users according to your needs (100 should be enough)
  * Set the Hotspot Server and Profile that you used in the Hotspot setup

+#License

+* The scripts included in this project are licensed under the BSD 3-Clause License.
+* The Appliance included in appliance/tiny_core uses Tiny Core Linux.
+The contents are licensed under several licenses, including the GNU General Public License (for Tiny Core Linux and other packages), the PHP License (for PHP5), and other licenses.